Home

 Why are service receipts important?

-With a service receipt, your customers will have a clear record of the services that they paid for as well as the figures that contributed to the cost.
+With a service receipt, your customers will have a clear written record of the services that they paid for as well as the figures that contributed to the cost.
 This is important for accurate bookkeeping, expense records and can often be relevant come tax season.

 What are the benefits of providing a service receipt?